11 Virtual Hen Party Ideas for Lockdown

 As well as a food delivery, it’s a nice idea to send the bride-to-be a box of goodies to open on the night to make sure it feels like a real hen party.
 You could send a sash and crown, some at-home face masks if you’re doing a spa evening, some snacks like sweets and crisps and a next-day survival kit containing headache tablets and an eye mask.
 Here’s a great Essex hamper you can order.

 Plan some activities

-If the bride likes quizzes, you could organise a quiz about her or a general knowledge pub quiz.
+If the bride likes quizzes, you could put together some Mr & Mrs question or a general knowledge pub quiz.
 If you’ve got a lot of time on your hands you can create one on Powerpoint or just keep it simple using the Houseparty quiz app.
 Other activities could be a dance party, karaoke, a bake-off and an at-home spa night.